tenbergen/CPRTool/README.md

 - [WSL2 on Windows](https://learn.microsoft.com/en-us/windows/wsl/install)
 - [Ubuntu on Windows](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#3-download-ubuntu)

-After downloading these to your computer, run the application and any of the following commands through the Ubuntu app. **Ensure you are using WSL2, Docker and Docker Compose will not run properly using the originial WSL**
+After downloading these to your computer, run the application and any of the following commands through the Ubuntu app. **Ensure you are using WSL2!
+Docker and Docker Compose will not run properly using the originial WSL.**

 All environments will make use of a .env file for automation of deployment.
 At the root of the directory, create a `.env` file using `.env.example` as the template.